International House to Honor Leaders in Cross Cultural and International Understanding at 2018 Awards Gala

-Ms. Daquin and Mr. Toyoda lived at International House while pursuing their graduate degrees in New York City.
+Ms. Daguin and Mr. Toyoda lived at International House while pursuing their graduate degrees in New York City.

 The Annual Awards Gala, to be held at the Rainbow Room in Rockefeller Center, will draw over 200 influential and rising leaders from various industries who share International House’s commitment to multicultural understanding and bringing people together across national and cultural lines.

 The event’s guests will enjoy a cocktail reception with breathtaking views of Manhattan followed by dinner, video highlights of the honorees, the awards presentation, a live band and musical performances by International House residents, and the company of young adults from all over the world who have benefited from International House.
 An After-Party will feature a live band and an open bar.

 About the Honorees

 Ronnie C. Chan is Chairman of Hang Lung Group and its subsidiary Hang Lung Properties.
 He founded and chairs the China Heritage Fund.
 Mr. Chan is a Fellow of the American Academy of Arts and Sciences, Chairman Emeritus of Asia Society and Chairman of its Hong Kong Center.
 He serves or has served on the governing or advisory bodies of several think tanks and universities, including Peterson Institute for International Economics, World Economic Forum, East-West Center, Pacific Council on International Policy, Eisenhower Fellowships, University of Southern California, Indian School of Business, Yale University, Tsinghua University, and Fudan University.